dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 What questions to ask when applying METplus to a new testing and evaluation project
 -----------------------------------------------------------------------------------

-If you are new to developing a verification or evaluation system or to using METplus, there are questions that you should consider to help you determine which tools to use and how to set it up.
+If the user is new to developing a verification or evaluation system or to using METplus, there are questions that should be considered to help determine which tools to use and how to set it up.

-* First and foremost, what are the questions you are trying to answer with this testing and evaluation project?
+* First and foremost, what are the questions need to be answered with this testing and evaluation project?

 * What type of forecasts and type of observations will be used and how